GTPB/ADER19F/index.md

 ---
 layout: page
-title: COURSE
+title: ADER18S
-tagline: Course name
+tagline: Analysis of Differential Expression with RNAseq
-description: Analysis of Differential Expression with RNAseq
+description: Introductory course that covers practical aspects of the analysis of differential gene expression by RNAseq
 ---
 # PUT ENTRY IMAGE HERE!!!!!